-Images and descriptions are very important for e-commerce because unlike at brick and mortar stores, customers cant touch and feel the product.
+Images and descriptions are very important for e-commerce because unlike at brick-and-mortar stores, customers can’t touch and feel the product.
 The description and image do a lot of the legwork.
-In addition to ensuring that individual product images are error-free, you also need to make sure that you have zoom-in capabilities, 360-degree rotation, and the descriptions are as detailed as possible.
+In addition to ensuring that individual product images are error-free, you also need to make sure that you have zoom-in capabilities, and 360-degree rotation, and that the descriptions are as detailed as possible.

 Use scarcity tactics: